Elliptic minuscule pairs and splitting abelian varieties

 provides a $\mathbf{G}_{m,X}$-torsor

 and an invertible $\mathcal{O}_X$-module

-Recall that $E_{\omega}=\pi_{*}L_{\omega}$ is a representation of $Q$ on a locally free $\mathcal{O}_S$-module of finite rank, of formation compatible with any base change $S'\to S$, and if $S$ is the spectrum of an algebraically closed field of characteristic zero, $E_{\omega}$ is irreducible of highest weight $\omega$.
+Recall that $E_{\omega}=\pi_{*}L_{\omega}$ is a representation of $Q$ on a locally free $\mathcal{O}_S$-module of finite rank whose formation is compatible with every base change $S'\to S$.
+And when $S$ is the spectrum of an algebraically closed field of characteristic zero, $E_{\omega}$ is irreducible with highest weight $\omega$.

 In particular, to each section $\alpha\in D(S)$ of the $S$-Dynkin diagram $D$, there corresponds a fundamental representation $E_{\alpha}$ of $Q$ of fundamental weight $\omega_{\alpha}$.